dgwingram/Farkle/README.md

 # Farkle
-My attempt at the game Farkle for Android using Kotlin
+The game Farkle for Android using Kotlin

 ## Default Points
 | Dice | Qty | Points |